 - Use a security solution to scan every request being made to the API.

-The foremost important thing is to follow the API security practices mentioned above.
+The most important thing is to follow the API security practices mentioned above.
 As they can provide a sufficient layer of security to the API endpoint.

-An average user may find it cumbersome to find and patch the vulnerability.
-In such an event, you can always go for automated security solutions such as Astra to test and secure your API.
+It is common to find it cumbersome to identify and patch the vulnerability.
+You can always go for automated security solutions such as Astra to test and secure your API.